GlobalArrays/ga/python/docs/scipy_11/papers/jeff_daily/gain.rst

    Laboratory that enables an efficient, portable, and parallel shared-memory programming interface to manipulate distributed dense arrays.
-Using a combination of GA and NumPy, we have reimplemented NumPy as a distributed drop-in replacement called Global Arrays in Numpy (GAiN).
+Using a combination of GA and NumPy, we have reimplemented NumPy as a distributed drop-in replacement called Global Arrays in NumPy (GAiN).
 Scalability studies will be presented showing the utility of developing serial NumPy codes which can later run on more capable clusters or supercomputers.